Published March 23, 2022. Updated November 10, 2023. Open access. | Purchase book ❯ |

 Spanish common names: Anolis ventrimanchado, anolis de vientre moteado.

-Natural history: Anolis ventrimaculatus is a diurnal and arboreal anole that occurs in moderately high densities in the understory of evergreen montane forests.1,2 At night, Speckled Anoles can be found sleeping on leaves, ferns, and twigs 50–280 cm above ground, with their body along the plant’s longitudinal axis, with the head pointed towards the base of the perch and with the tail hanging.5 Some individuals use the same perch repeatedly.5,6 Speckled Anoles are insectivores and can be considered generalist-opportunistic predators that forage mainly on arboreal perches (particularly plants of the genera Heliconia and Pteridium) and on the ground.5,7 Their diet is based primarily on hemipterans, beetles, and ants, but also includes insects of the orders Orthoptera (like crickets), Lepidoptera (like moths), Diptera (like fruit flies), arachnids, pseudoscorpions, opilionids, centipedes, isopods, and shed skin.5,7 Anoles of this species change their dorsal coloration when disturbed, going from bright emerald green, or greenish-brown, to yellowish brown.1 Anolis ventrimaculatus is an oviparous reptile.
+Natural history: Anolis ventrimaculatus is a diurnal and arboreal anole that occurs in moderately high densities in the understory of evergreen montane forests.1,2 At night, Speckled Anoles can be found sleeping on leaves, ferns, and twigs 50–280 cm above ground, with their body along the plant’s longitudinal axis, with the head pointed towards the base of the perch and with the tail hanging.5 Some individuals use the same perch repeatedly.5,6 Speckled Anoles are insectivores and can be considered generalist-opportunistic predators that forage mainly on arboreal perches (particularly plants of the genera Heliconia and Pteridium) and on the ground.5,7 Their diet is based primarily on hemipterans, beetles, and ants, but also includes orthopterans, lepidopterans, dipterans, spiders, pseudoscorpions, harvestmen, centipedes, isopods, and shed skin.5,7 Anoles of this species change their dorsal coloration when disturbed, going from bright emerald green, or greenish-brown, to yellowish brown.1 Anolis ventrimaculatus is an oviparous reptile.
 One adult female in Ecuador laid a clutch of one white egg that measured 17.1 x 6.4 mm.1 Males defend territories and court females using visual signals such as head bobs and dewlap displays.8

-Conservation: Least Concern Believed to be safe from extinction given current circumstances..9 Anolis ventrimaculatus is listed in this category given its wide distribution, presence in protected areas, and lack of major widespread threats.9 This species is common in some areas and does not appear to be declining.9 In Ecuador, A. ventrimaculatus has been recorded in Dracula Reserve.
+Conservation: Least Concern Believed to be safe from extinction given current circumstances..9 Anolis ventrimaculatus is listed in this category given its wide distribution, presence in protected areas, and lack of major widespread threats.9 Howerver, at the national level in Ecuador, A. ventrimaculatus has been included in the Vulnerable category primarily because its distribution coincides with areas that are currently being devastated by mining.10 Fortunately, the species has been recorded in Dracula Reserve.

 Distribution: Anolis ventrimaculatus is distributed along the western and central cordilleras of Colombia to the northwestern slopes of the Andes in Ecuador (Fig. 2).

-Etymology: The generic name Anolis is thought to have originated from Cariban languages, specifically from the word anoli, which is the name Arawak peoples may have used to refer to this group of lizards.10 The specific epithet ventrimaculatus, which comes from the Latin words venter (=belly) and macula (=blotch),11 refers to the speckled ventral pattern.
+Etymology: The generic name Anolis is thought to have originated from Cariban languages, specifically from the word anoli, which is the name Arawak peoples may have used to refer to this group of lizards.11 The specific epithet ventrimaculatus, which comes from the Latin words venter (=belly) and macula (=blotch),12 refers to the speckled ventral pattern.

 Author: Laura Gómez-MesaaAffiliation: Escuela de Ciencias Aplicadas e Ingeniería, Universidad EAFIT, Medellín, Colombia.